CBD pedestrian only phase crossings

 How do they work?

-Pedestrian only phase crossings and scramble crossings have been successfully used for many years in Australian cities and around the world to reduce crashes and increase pedestrian safety in high foot traffic areas.
+Pedestrian only phase crossings and scramble crossings have been successfully used for many years in Australian cities and around the world.
+They reduce crashes and increase pedestrian safety in high foot traffic areas.

 A pedestrian only phase: